-To normalize these statements, the Performance Schema replaces
+To normalize these statements, the parser replaces data values

 SELECT * FROM orders WHERE customer_id = ?
 AND quantity > ?

 The normalized statement contains less information but is still representative of the original statement.
-Other similar statements that have different comparison values have the same normalized form.
+Other similar statements that have different data values have the same normalized form.

 Now consider these statements: